Nonye Soludo

-Nonye Frances Soludo (born 31 July 1970) is a Nigerian computer scientist who is the fifth First Lady of Anambra State since March 2022.
+Nonye Frances Soludo (born 31 July 1970) is a Nigerian computer scientist, entrepreneur and environmentalist who is the fifth First Lady of Anambra State since March 2022.
 She was named the Humanitarian First Lady of the Year by the Nigerian Humanitarian Awards and Magazine.

 Background and education

 Soludo hails from Isuofia, Aguata local government area of Anambra state.
 She was born into the family of Chief Emmanuel Chukwumma Ezenwanne and Gloria Uzoamaka Ezenwanne, who were educators.
 She is also a niece to Professor Dora Akinyuli.
 Soludo obtained a bachelor's degree in Computer Science from the University of Nigeria, Nsukka in 1995.
 She later proceeded to do her Master of Science in Accounting and Finance from University of Westminister, UK in 2006.

 In May 2025, she was conferred an honorary doctorate by the Chukwuemeka Odumegwu Ojukwu University.

 Career

 Nonye's entrepreneurial journey started on the University of Nigeria Nsukka campus where she established the first and largest ICT centres "Queens Computers".
-Iproceedt served as a research hub for lecturers and staff of the university at the time.
+It served as a research hub for lecturers, staff and students of the university at the time.

 Nonye founded Healthy Living Foods Ltd, also known as Royal Foods, a food company based in the UK.
 She has been the managing director of a real estate company, Charles Frances Properties, since 2016.

 She founded the non-governmental crusade, 'Healthy Living with Nonye Soludo Initiative'.
 As first lady she continued the initiative and received a merit award for her efforts in advancing public health by the Nigerian Medical Association.